craftercms/docs/source/system-administrators/activities/installing-and-verifying-prerequisites.rst

    To install ``lsof`` for RedHat-based Linux distros: ``yum install lsof``

 #.
-The library ``libncurses5`` is required for running the restore script.
-You may get the following error when running the restore script without the ``libncurses5`` library installed:
+The library ``libncurses5`` is required for the Authoring install and the restore script.
+You may get the following error when running an Authoring install or the restore script without the ``libncurses5`` library installed:

    **error while loading shared libraries: libncurses.so.5: cannot open shared object file: No such file or directory**